Rivers47/Minimalism-blog/src/blog/sway-wallpaper-systemd.md

 ```
 The `pkill` at the beginning of the script might be unncessary, but it's
 there just in case.
 I am not sure if a process can kill processes outside
 of its cgroup to be honest.
+The `sleep 1` is necessary because the
+new swaybg process needs sometime to load the image file.
+If the old process
+is killed instantly there will still be a black screen in between.
+The 1 second interval may need to be larger if you are reading big files
+from a network mounted drive, for instance.

 Initially I tried to use systemd timers to achieve this, but it does
 not work well with the requirement that you need to start a new